Former speaker of the House and others suing Gov. Mark Gordon, state GOP over superintendent process

 “If it gets challenged in court, it gets challenged in court,” he said Saturday.

-Because Lubnau was the Speaker of the House (a position with far more power than all others in the House) Republican party leadership questioned by Lubnau is bringing this up now as opposed to years passed.
+Because Lubnau was the Speaker of the House, the most powerful position in the House, Republican party leadership questioned why Lubnau was bringing up the issue now as opposed to years ago.

 “I think everybody in the room is asking, ‘Why now?’”
 Eathorne said.